Nakodaji: Deities

 The central icon, popularly known as Nakoda Parshvanath, is a 24 in black stone idol of Parshvanatha.
 According to Jain legend, the image was discovered in Nakoda village when a Jain layman had a dream about its presence.
 However, the icon was not found at the indicated place—the exact location was pointed out by Bhairava in the following dream.
 Nakoda Parshvanath is one of the 108 Parshvanatha icons and is considered one of the most devotionally revered of Parshvanatha.
 The icons and the images of the deity are installed in the temple and household shrines.
 According to Jain belief, worshipping replications of the idol is equivalent to worshipping the original icon.
 A fair is organised here on the birth anniversary of Parshvanatha that draws numerous devotees.

 The temple is noted for the worship of the tutelary deity Nakoda Bhairava, who is popular among devotees.
 The Bhairava icon is red in colour, four-armed and has a moustache with a dog as the vahana.
 He carries in the lower hands a kapala and a damaru and khadga and Trishula in his upper hands.
-Nakoda Bhairava is an important guardian deity within the Svetambara sect.
-Nakoda Bhairava is believed to grant the wishes of devotees that make offering there; performing puja (praying) brings prosperity..
+Nakoda Bhairava is an important guardian deity in the Śvetāmbara sect.
+Nakoda Bhairava is believed to grant the wishes of devotees that make offering there; performing puja (praying) brings prosperity.
+Devotees consider the deity a business partner and offer a share of their profits to him.
 Nakoda Bhairava is also linked to tantra and is believed to free people from spirit possession.
 The food offering (prasada) is an uncommon practice in Jainism.
 However, at Nakodaji, prasada is offered to Nakoda Bhairava.
 The prasada is required to be consumed inside the temple and should not be taken outside.

 There is another sub-shrine near the main shrine housing an idol of Kal Bhairava, Nakoda Bhairava's brother.